Dwafsigil/Fire-Emblem-Lite/README.md

 # Fire Emblem Lite

-A browser-based tactical RPG inspired by Fire Emblem, featuring grid-based movement, sprite animations, and turn-based combat - all built from JavaScript, HTML, and CSS.
+A browser-based tactical RPG inspired by Fire Emblem, featuring grid-based movement and turn-based combat - entirely built from JavaScript, HTML, and CSS.

-# Demo

 ## Snapshot